What’s the difference between a café, bistro and brasserie in France?

 A brief history of Coffee houses in France

-Cafés in France and Europe are a direct result of coffee, the drink which didn’t show up in France until 1644 via Marseille, thanks to a French merchant and traveller named Pierre de la Roque.
+Café-style restaurants in France and Europe are a direct result of coffee which didn’t show up in France until 1644 via Marseille, thanks to a French merchant and traveller named Pierre de la Roque.

 It took nearly 30 more years for the first French coffee shop to open at Place Saint-Germain in 1672 by a man named Pasqua or Pascal Rosée.

-Pascal’s coffee shop was not a success, but luckily, his apprentice, a Sicilian chef named Procopio Cuto, took over (aka Francesco Procopio Dei Coltelli.)
+Unfortunately, Pascal’s coffee shop wasn’t a huge success.
+Luckily, his apprentice, a Sicilian chef named Francesco Procopio Dei Coltelli, took over.

-Francesco Procopio Frenchified his name to François Procope and renamed the coffee shop “Le Procope” café in 1686 on Rue des Fosses Saint-Germainin which became a huge success and still is to this day.
+Francesco Frenchified his name to François Procope Cuto and renamed Pascal’s coffee shop “Le Procope” café in 1686 on Rue des Fosses Saint-Germainin which became a huge success and still is to this day.

 Voltaire, Benjamin Franklin, Pablo Picasso, Jean-Paul Sartre, and Albert Camus are some famous people who enjoyed frequenting cafés.